MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview.md

 ### [Standard](#tab/standard)

-Not applicable
+Not applicable to standard metrics.

 ### [Log-based](#tab/log-based)

-Custom metrics are stored in the Azure metrics store as well as in logs, which makes it possible to use Kusto queries to retrieve those metrics.
-For example, you can instrument your application with `_telemetryClient.GetMetric("Sales Amount").TrackValue(saleAmount);` to track the custom metric *Sales Amount*.
+Custom metrics are stored in both the metrics store and logs, which makes it possible to retrieve them using Kusto queries.

-The following examples show the different Kusto queries based on all available aggregations.
+For example, if you instrument your application with `_telemetryClient.GetMetric("Sales Amount").TrackValue(saleAmount);` using [GetMetric](get-metric.md) and [TrackValue](/dotnet/api/microsoft.applicationinsights.metric.trackvalue) to track the custom metric *Sales Amount*, you can use the following Kusto queries for each available aggregation.

-#### Average
+#### Average (avg)

 ```kusto
 customMetrics